 But if this sounds familiar, then it’s time to drop the productivity-killing multitasking and focus on ONE thing at a time.

-Wondering where I store all of the aforementioned “items required” to work on tasks and projects when they aren’t spread out across my desk?
+Wondering where I store all of the aforementioned “five projects’ worth of stuff” when not spread out across my desk?
 Check out my post on How to Get Organized with a Tickler File!

 #3 The Two-for-One Rule